Preventive Culture Intervention

 Sustainable Habits

 Employees choose two personal routines to carry forward independently.
-The program closes with a structured final check-in — measuring behavioral adoption and embedding change into work culture.
+The program closes with a structured final check-in that measures behavioral adoption and embeds change into work culture.

 Questions from